 Shoes to Wear with a White Dress Shirt

 Because white dress shirts are so versatile, your shoe choice is nearly endless.
-It is best to consider the rest of your outfit to decide which way to go.
+Therefore, it is best to consider the rest of your outfit to decide which way to go.

-If you are wearing a suit with your white shirt, you can’t do much better than a pair of oxfords.
-Derby shoes are the close second.
+If you are matching your shoes to your suit and a white shirt, you can’t do much better than a pair of oxfords.
+Derby shoes are a close second.

 If you are pairing your white shirt with some nice trousers, you have more options.
-You can try monk straps or even loafers, depending on how casual your pants are.
+Depending on how casual your pants are, you can try monk straps or even loafers.

-When you step out in a nice pair of jeans and a white shirt, your choice in shoes will do a ton to dictate the tone of your outfit.
+When you step out in a nice pair of jeans and a white shirt, your choice of shoes will do a ton to dictate the tone of your outfit.